guidance-guarantee-programme/pension_guidance/content/cookies.en.md

 - how you got to the website
 - what you click on while you’re visiting the website

-We don’t collect or store your personal information (eg your name or address) so this information can’t be used to identify who you are.
+We don’t collect or store your personal information (e.g. your name or address) so this information can’t be used to identify who you are.

 ^We don’t allow Google to use or share our analytics data.^